melloware/jintellitype/readme.md

    Your feedback on JIntellitype (hopefully constructive) is always welcome.

  Please visit http://www.melloware.com/ for links to browse and join mailing lists, file bugs and submit feature requests.

-   Also a forum is set up at http://forum.melloware.com/index.php for discussion.